 How can I keep my pet safe from such potential PBDE dangers?

-To keep you and your pet safe, the ASPCA recommends taking the following precautions: Use a vacuum with a HEPA filter and change the filter regularly.
+To keep you and your pet safe, the ASPCA recommends taking the following precautions:

 About the ASPCA®